 3. Translating the Technical Issues

-As already mentioned that an agile business analyst works closely with the development team to understand the technical needs of the project and to make them understand the client’s vision.
+As already mentioned, an agile business analyst works closely with the development team to understand the project’s technical needs and make them understand the client’s vision.
 The business analyst understands the technical requirements and explains the technical aspects of the stakeholder and the management team.
-Thus an agile business analyst acts as a balancer or translator between the stakeholder and the other team members by making them understand each other’s requisite.
+Thus it acts as a balancer or translator between the stakeholder and the other team members by making them understand each other’s requisite.

 4. Process Modeling and Documentation